 Australia has always been blessed with loads of tennis talent. from the early part of the 20th century itself.
 It is no surprise than that the Australian Open, formerly the Australasian Open, has played a huge part in nurturing best tennis players.

-Australian athletes have dominated the Australian Open ever since its establishment.
+Australian Tennis players have dominated the Australian Open ever since its establishment.
 Australian men and women lead all nations with 50 and 43 victories respectively at the event.